Updated July 2018

 A great, simple option without straps that’s easy to pick up, move around, and travel with.
 Plus, the forest animals print is totes adorbs.

 The Prince Lionheart booster seat has a very simple design that provides your kiddo with a 3-inch boost.
 While it doesn’t have straps to attach it to the chair (or to keep your kid strapped into the seat), its textured bottom keeps it from slipping around while in use.
 This simple booster is waterproof, easy to clean, lightweight, and very well reviewed.

 Better for slightly older kids, given the lack of a harness.

 Similar to the Ingenuity Smartclean, the Bumbo booster seat (which Meg and Melissa own and recommend) attaches to your dining chair with adjustable straps.
 It features a (non-removable) three-point harness to keep your child nice and safe.
 Easy to clean and transport—if you’re looking for a booster seat with a harness, you really can’t go wrong with the Bumbo.

 Getting points for creativity, the Kaboost ka-boosts up your entire chair, rather than just your preschooler.
 It snaps onto the chair’s legs and offers two height positions (3.7 or 4.5 inches).
-Its feet are rubberized to protect your floors and non-slip for safety’s sake; however, the rubber feet also make it nearly impossible to slide your kid closer to the table without having to lift the chair.
-The company recommends using felt furniture pads to help with this issue.
+Its feet are rubberized to protect your floors and non-slip for safety’s sake; however, the rubber feet also make it impossible to slide your kid closer to the table without lifting the chair.
+The company recommends using felt furniture pads to help with this issue (and it really does help).
 As a clever alternative to a typical booster seat, the Kaboost is the ka-bomb!